 Want to stop your fluffy friend from invading your bed?
 Then all you have to do is to make sure that the pet is unable to get into your bedroom.
 Proceed to lock all accesses and stay on your guard while entering/exiting the bedroom.
 Keep in mind: cats have a resourceful mind so they only need a small opening to get what they want.
 As a result, you must be thorough here in case you want to have a full night's sleep.
 In addition, unless you know for certain that your kitty is in trouble, ignore its cries outside of the door.

 On the markets nowadays, pet owners could get specialized cat repellents that would turn away the felines without requiring significant time as well as effort.
 Employ the repellents right outside the door of your bedroom and your kitty should let you spend the night in peace without causing further trouble.
 Moreover, being rather jumpy pets, the average cats rarely enter rooms that offer no cover.
 You could use that to your advantage by removing every cover in your bedroom to make your furball feel uncomfortable.

 Assess The Pet's Bed

-A few cats opt to sleep on the bed of their owner because they don't like their current beds.
+A few cats opt to sleep on the bed of their owners because they don't like their current beds.
 So if you wonder "why does my cat sleep on my pillow?" when you already set up a bed for it, go over its bedding.
-For most of the time, it's strongly recommended that you rotate the bedding of your kitty once per week.
+Most of the time, it's strongly recommended that you rotate the bedding of your kitty once per week.
 In addition to that, you should clean the blanket and the bed from time to time, ideally every fortnight, to get rid of odors, bacteria, hairs, parasites and so on.
 If your cat runs into an elimination incident in its bed then wash everything immediately.